The story of FiddleBop

 - Graeme Lamble (fretless bass guitar and vocals)

-The previous Oxfordshire-based incarnation of FiddleBop disbanded in 2017 after thirteen years as a very successful hard-gigging mainstream Gypsy jazz band.
-This first version of FiddleBop1 began when Jo and Dave started playing with masterly double bass player Roger Davis and then also with guitarist Martin Crowder.
+The first version of FiddleBop came to an end when Joanna and Dave moved to Powys in 2017.
+This Oxfordshire-based incarnation of FiddleBop[1] thrived for thirteen years as a very successful hard-gigging mainstream Gypsy jazz band.
+It began when Jo and Dave started playing with masterly double bass player Roger Davis and then also with guitarist Martin Crowder.
 Memorable gigs by the first version of FiddleBop included:

 - London's Le QuecumBar ("The World's Premier Django Reinhardt Gypsy Swing Venue", now sadly missed)